scarhand/influx-cluster-losing-data/README.md

 The script will then sleep for 2 minutes before restarting the cluster.
 After the cluster has restarted it will run a `SHOW DATABASES` query.
 This will show that the database we created earlier does not exist.

-It will then create the database again and run a SELECT query.
-The result of this query will also be empty.
+It will then (re)create the database and run a SELECT query on that database.
+The result of this query will be empty, as can be expected with a new database.

-It will then insert some new data in the database and run a SELECT query again.
-The result of this query will show the new data *and* the old data.
+It will then insert some new data in the database and run the SELECT query again.
+The result of this query will show the new data *and* some of the old data.
 The datapoint with a timestamp in 2015 will be gone.
 Only 'recent' data is kept.